storj/docs/app/(docs)/object-mount/user-guides/ml/page.md

 In this example, Python will load the Object Mount MLA's `sitecustomize.py` first.
 The `CUNO_SPEEDUP_PYTHON` environment variable will signal the Object Mount MLA to enable our ML optimizations.

-Next, you can use any of the standard ways to enable Object Mount, including Direct Interception and Object Mount Mount.
+Next, you can use any of the standard ways to enable Object Mount, including Direct Interception and Object Mount on FUSE.

 ### Using Object Mount Direct Interception